Spanish coup of July 1936: Madrid (1st Division)

+Scene from the assault on the Montaña barracks in Madrid, probably 20 July 1936.

 The district commander General Virgilio Cabanellas Ferrer was aware of the conspiracy but did not intend to join the coup.
-He was dismissed in the early hours of 18 July and imprisoned until 1939, replaced with Luis Castello Pantoja, at the time in Badajoz.
-Initially, José Miaja acted as a caretaker, but early in the morning of 19 July he was appointed the minister of war in the Martínez Barrio government, and his caretaker role was taken over by Manuel Cardenal Dominicis.
+He was dismissed in the early hours of 18 July and imprisoned until 1939, replaced by Luis Castello Pantoja, at the time in Badajoz.
+Initially, José Miaja acted as a caretaker, but early in the morning of 19 July he was appointed minister of war in the Martínez Barrio government, and his caretaker role was taken over by Manuel Cardenal Dominicis.
 Castello arrived in Madrid on 19 July but discovered he had just been appointed minister of war in the new Giral government.
 The same day Celestino García Antúnez was nominated the new district commander; by this time fighting was already in full swing.
 The divisional chief of staff, Colonel Luis Pérez-Peñamaría, was supportive of the plot but did not organise it.
-The rebel scheme was managed by other Madrid-based generals, especially Rafael Villegas who featured as head of the rebellious Madrid troops, and Joaquín Fanjul.
-Miaja was probably sounded on his access, but he either declined or remained ambiguous.
-On 18 July Villegas cited some difficulties and remained passive; it was Fanjul who moved to the Montaña barracks and assumed the leading role.
-Pérez-Peñamaria pretended to be loyal.
+The rebel scheme was managed by other Madrid-based generals, especially Rafael Villegas, who featured as head of the rebellious Madrid troops, and Joaquín Fanjul and his son Juan Manuel Fanjul.
+Miaja was probably sounded on his accession, but he either declined or remained ambiguous.
+On 18 July Villegas cited some difficulties and remained passive; it was Joaquín Fanjul who moved to the Montaña barracks and assumed the leading role.
+Pérez-Peñamaría pretended to be loyal.
 Once the troops of Fanjul had been defeated, the 1st Division was officially dissolved.
-Cabanellas and Pérez-Peñamaria were detained; Pérez-Peñamaria was tried for negligence and later tried also by the Nationalists.
+Cabanellas and Pérez-Peñamaría were detained; Pérez-Peñamaría was tried for negligence and later tried also by the Nationalists.
 Villegas was also arrested and was soon executed by the Republican militia.